 2. Use Emergency Bypass

-It’s rather simple to set it up and it can definitely come in handy if you, say, don’t want to miss an important call or message while avoiding everything else.
+It’s rather simple to set it up and it can come in handy if you, say, don’t want to miss an important call or message while keeping away from other incoming notifications.

 Here’s how to set up an Emergency Bypass on your iPhone: